Surge in Russian capital outflows adds to economic woes

 However, some other forecasters are gloomier.
 The World Bank warns that the total for the year could reach $150 billion.

 “Looking forward you may take two views,” said VTB Capital’s Kolychev.
-“The first one is that the peak of dollarization is over, which means that the rouble should stabilize in the next year.”
+“The first one is that the peak of dollarisation is over, which means that the rouble should stabilise in the next year.”